1. Why adult ADHD is so often missed

 - Deadline panic followed by impressive output

-See our executive dysfunction guide and ADHD paralysis guide.
+See our executive dysfunction guide, ADHD paralysis guide, and time blindness guide.

 The name has “attention” in it but ADHD attention isn’t deficit — it’s differently regulated.
 The patterns: